 Future projects and goals

-In the future, the Kowalinski group wants to gain insight into the mechanisms that specify certain RNA for modification and how the editing is controlled.
+In the future, the Kowalinski group wants to gain insight into the mechanisms that specify certain RNAs for modification.
+We would like to understand how RNA editing and modification reactions are controlled and influenced by other factors and how a modified RNA behaves differently.
 To this end, we will not only reconstitute recombinant complexes in vitro but also purify native endogenous complexes for structural investigation.
 We will use X-ray crystallography, cryo-electron microscopy and scattering techniques like SAXS or SANS combined with biophysical methods and biochemical assays to assess the structure-function relationship within these complexes.
 We will study Trypanosoma brucei, the causative agent of the sleeping sickness, as a model system.
-Later on we would like to also study dynamic details with single molecule techniques as well as systemic effects via RNA sequencing techniques.
+Later on, we would like to also study dynamic details with single molecule techniques as well as systemic effects via RNA sequencing techniques.